Abstract

 Introduction

-In humans, PCC and MCC catalyze the carboxylation of propionyl-CoA and 3-methylcrotonyl-CoA (MC-CoA), respectively(6, 7).
-Propionyl-CoA is an intermediate in the metabolism of odd-chain fatty acids, cholesterol, and amino acids including valine, isoleucine, methionine, and threonine; its carboxylated product (S)-methylmalonyl-CoA is then converted into succinyl-CoA and subsequently metabolized in the tricarboxylic acid cycle(6).
-MC-CoA is an intermediate in the metabolism of leucine; following carboxylation, the resulting product 3-methylglutaconyl-CoA (MG-CoA) is further converted into 3-hydroxy-3-methylglutaryl-CoA (HMG-CoA) and then involved in the synthesis of cholesterol(8).
+In humans, PCC and MCC catalyze the carboxylation of propionyl-CoA and 3-methylcrotonyl-CoA (MC-CoA), respectively(3, 4).
+Propionyl-CoA is an intermediate in the metabolism of odd-chain fatty acids, cholesterol, and amino acids including valine, isoleucine, methionine, and threonine; its carboxylated product (S)-methylmalonyl-CoA is then converted into succinyl-CoA and subsequently metabolized in the tricarboxylic acid cycle(3).
+MC-CoA is an intermediate in the metabolism of leucine; following carboxylation, the resulting product 3-methylglutaconyl-CoA (MG-CoA) is further converted into 3-hydroxy-3-methylglutaryl-CoA (HMG-CoA) and then involved in the synthesis of cholesterol(5).
 Therefore, both PCC and MCC play important roles in metabolic processes.
-Loss-of-function mutations in MCC and PCC lead to severe metabolic disorders(6, 9-11).
+Loss-of-function mutations in MCC and PCC lead to severe metabolic disorders(3, 6–8).

-In this study, we purified the endogenous PCC and MCC from human cells and determined the cryo-EM structures of human PCC and MCC holoenzymes in the apo (PCC or MCC holoenzyme alone), acetyl-CoA-bound, and propionyl-CoA-bound states, at resolutions ranging from 2.29 to 3.28 Å. Structural analysis reveals that human PCC and MCC holoenzymes have overall structures similar to their bacterial homologs.
+In this study, we purified the endogenous PCC and MCC from human cells and determined the cryo-EM structures of human PCC and MCC holoenzymes in the apo (PCC or MCC holoenzyme alone), acetyl-CoA-bound, and propionyl-CoA-bound states, at resolutions ranging from 2.29 to 3.38 Å. Structural analysis reveals that human PCC and MCC holoenzymes have overall structures similar to their bacterial homologs.
 For human PCC holoenzyme, the structure in the acetyl-CoA-bound state closely resembles the structures in the apo and the propionyl-CoA-bound state.
-In these structures, the covalently linked biotin binds to a site that is distant from the catalytic residues in the CT domain, rendering it catalytically incompetent.
-In contrast, for human MCC holoenzyme, acetyl-CoA binding, but not propionyl-CoA binding, induces conformational changes in the acyl-CoA binding pocket, thus relocating the covalently linked biotin from an exo-site to an endo-site that is closer to the catalytic residues in the CT domain.
+In these structures, the covalently linked biotin binds to a site (exo-site) that is distant from the catalytic residues in the CT domain, rendering it catalytically incompetent.
+For human MCC holoenzyme, the covalently linked biotin also binds to an exo-site in the apo structure.
+However, when MCC binds to acetyl-CoA, but not propionyl-CoA, it adopts a different conformation in its acyl-CoA binding pocket compared to the apo MCC, and the covalently linked biotin is located to an endo-site that is closer to the catalytic residues in the CT domain.

 Results